hamidhassan85/data_analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 *Note: While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
 When you create relationships in the **Load Transformed Data in Power BI Desktop** lab, you’ll learn why you're adding each one.*

-1. Open the Power BI Desktop application.
+1. Open the Power BI Desktop application, and select **Cancel** if prompted for an email address.

     ![Power BI Desktop icon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image1.png)